TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 https://github.com/cortex-lab/spikes

-- Under GUI_Path\Modules\MISC\LICENSES you can find the LICENSE and Citation files for those toolboxes.
+- Under NeuroMod_Path\Modules\MISC\LICENSES you can find the LICENSE and Citation files for those toolboxes.

-> ### **How to Install SpikeInterface for Spike Sorting in Neuromod**
+> ### **How to Install SpikeInterface for Spike Sorting in NeuroMod**

 First you have to install Python, Anaconda and Visual Studios C++.
 After you done this, you have to type 'Anaconda Prompt' in your windows search bar and open the prompt window.
 To make sure there are no permission errors, set the anaconda prompt to open always with administrator rights (right-click, properties, security tab, give full control to user OR click on the compatibility tab and enable to execute it as an administrator). **Optional:** In the Anaconda Prompt, create a costume anaconda environment to install all the necessary packages in (for comprehensive tutorials see youtube or https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
-After creating the anvironment, activate your it ('conda activate <YourEnvironmentName>') and install the necessary packages using the following commands.
+After creating the environment, activate your it ('conda activate <YourEnvironmentName>') and install the necessary packages using the following commands.
 Alternatively just copy-paste the commands in the anaconda prompt window as is, installing everything in the anaconda base environment.

 ```python
 pip install "spikeinterface[full]"